appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 **Rationale:** Sending CloudTrail logs to CloudWatch Logs will facilitate real-time and historic activity logging based on user, API, resource, and IP address, and provides opportunity to establish alarms and notifications for anomalous or sensitive account activity.

-**External Reference:** CIS Amazon Web Services Foundations Benchmark v2.0.0, Section 3.4
+**External Reference:** CIS Amazon Web Services Foundations Benchmark v2.0.0, Section 3.4 (Retired in v7.0.0)

 **Evidence**